Beyond the blur: using experimentally determined point spread functions to improve scanning Kelvin probe imaging: Results Discussion

 \subsection{Determining PSFs for rapid measurements}

 Without compromising scan speed, we would like to be able to characterise large patterns of interest with high spatial resolution.
 As mentioned previously, when the distortions introduced by fast scanning are linear, then one can anticipate a velocity-dependent PSF, $P(\, v \, | x, \xi)$, that nonetheless connects the measured signal, $V_m$, to the underlying signal, $V_S$, via spatial convolution, as in Eq.~\ref{eq:psf_2}.
 In order to acquire this PSF, we straightforwardly perform a scan with the same measurement parameters as we use for the sample measurement.
 While we could repeat the procedure involving the edge PSF described above, we now no longer have to worry about scanning slowly to stay in a regime where Eq.~\ref{eq:psf_1} is applicable.
 Moreover, scanning fast creates an additional source of broadening to the PSF, making the use of larger targets more practical.

-Figure~\ref{fig:figure4} shows how we put this into practice.
-To get a velocity-dependent scan, we now operate the SKPM in sweep (continuous) mode (as opposed to step mode), and with a significantly higher speed of 200 {\textmu}m/s.
-The size of the disk renders a large PSF signal, helping to ameliorate the noise issues mentioned previously.
-As is visually apparent in the image of the PSF itself (Fig.~\ref{fig:figure4}\textbf{a}), the velocity dependence blurs the image in the scan direction (left to right).
+To get a velocity-dependent scan, we now operate the SKPM in sweep (continuous) mode (as opposed to step mode), and with a significantly higher speed of 200~{\textmu}m/s.
+To estimate these fast scan PSFs, we explored using 300, 400, and 500~$\mu$m diameter discs.
+Ideally we would want to use a target that is much smaller than the probe diameter; however, we found that the smallest disc produced a signal that was too weak.
+For 200~$\mu$m/s scans, the 400~$\mu$m disc was sufficient, but for the faster 1000~$\mu$m/s scans we needed to use the 500~$\mu$m diameter disc.
+In order to account for the finite size of the disc, we deconvolved the measured potential by a circular aperture and used a low-pass filter to remove high frequency noise.
+Full details are provided in the SM.